microsoft/AdaptiveCards/source/nodejs/adaptivecards/README.md

 * numbered list

-You can add and also customize markdown rules using this `AdaptiveCards.AdaptiveCard.textFormatter.setCustomRules` function.
+You can add and also customize markdown rules by passing the custom rules to the MarkdownFormatter constructor function.
 Refer [example.html](example.html) for the example usecase.

 #### Option to use own Markdown Formmater